coleygroup/coleygroup.github.io/_pages/software.md

 # Software

 We are committed to providing open-source software and tools for the scientific community.
 Our group Github organization can be found [here](https://github.com/coleygroup).
 Below, we highlight a number of software tools from our publications.
-Older software tools that we believe has been fully supplanted by more recent ones are greyed out.
+Older software tools that we believe have been fully supplanted by more recent ones are greyed out.

 <!-- Display all possible research themes as filter buttons -->
 <p>